Azerty29242/Recettes/README.md

 An application to store all your recipes.

 ## Releases
-The application is currently in alpha.
+There are no releases for the moment.
 To check for new versions go to [this](https://github.com/Azerty29242/Recettes/releases) page.

 ## Warnings
 This is a french application (so is the main language).
 This will be fixed for version 1.1.
 See [#1](https://github.com/Azerty29242/Recettes/issues/1).